Go directly to product information

 In Japanese cuisine, hardly any spices are used.
 Sanshō is almost always used.
 When a Japanese uses 'our' black pepper, he is very selective.
 Almost all black pepper in Japanese cuisine comes from Sarawak, the Malaysian part of Borneo.

 Our sanshō pepper is grown and comes from Wakayama, the beating sanshō heart of Japan since the end of the 19th century.
-They are produced by the fourth generation of the Kaneichi family business, founded in 1880 by Yamamoto Katsunosuke.
+They are grown by the fourth generation of the Kaneichi family business, founded in 1880 by Yamamoto Katsunosuke.

 The unique sharpness experience of sanshol